Ethnoscience: Development

 Ethnoscience is a new term and study that came into anthropological theory in the 1960s.
-Often referred to as "indigenous knowledge", ethnoscience introduces a perspective based on native perceptions.
+Often referred to as 'indigenous' or 'traditional' knowledge, ethnoscience introduces a perspective based on native perceptions.
 It is based on a complete emic perspective, which excludes all observations, interpretations and or any personal notions belonging to the ethnographer.
 The taxonomy and classification of indigenous systems, to name a few, used to categorize plants, animals, religion and life is adapted from a linguistic analysis.
 The concept of "Native Science" is also related to the understanding the role of the environment intertwined with the meaning humans place upon their lives.
 Understanding the language and the native people's linguistic system is one method to understand a native people's system of knowledge of organization.
 Not only is there categorization for things pertaining to nature and culture thought language, but more importantly and complex is the relationship between environment and culture.
 Ethnoscience looks at the intricacies of the connection between culture and its surrounding environment.
 There are also potential limitations and shortcomings in interpreting these systems of knowledge as a dictation of culture and behavior.

 Since an ethnographer is not able to physically enter inside an indigenous person's mind, it is essential to not only create a setting or question-answer format to understand perspective but to analyze semantics and word order of given answer to derive an emic understanding.
 The main focus on a particular component of the languages is placed on its lexicon.
 The terms "etic" and "emic" are derived from the linguistic terms of "phonetic" and "phonemic".